Prior and Posterior Predictive Checking in Bayesian Estimation

 Using all posterior draws for ppc type 'stat_2d' by default.

-We see that most models produce positive means with small standard deviations.
+We see that most generated data sets based on these priors and this model produce positive means with small standard deviations.
 Perhaps we think these values are plausible, especially since they produce a broad range of possibilities.
 Perhaps we think we need to adjust our model a bit.
 Let’s say that we would like to imply a bit more bike thefts on average and more uncertainty.
 We could adjust our priors to incorporate this.
 We also specify a broader prior on the residuals.
 To see which prior was used originally by default we can extract the prior from the fitobject:

 prior class coef group resp dpar nlpar lb ub